calyxir/calyx/docs/tutorial/frontend-tut.md

     To get you started, we provide a toy implementation using the `builder` [here][builder-red-tree].
     That example is rather brittle: it takes exactly 16 inputs, banked into four arrays, and adds their values together.
     Try incorporating this brittle version into your MrXL-to-Calyx compiler at first, and you can later think about generalizing it to any (commutative) operation, memories of any length, and any parallelism factor.

+    If you'd like to read more about reduction trees, you can check out [these slides][reduc-trees] from David Kirk and Wen-mei W. Hwu.

 3.
     > If repeated `map`/`reduce` operations are performed on the same array, each of those operations must have the same parallelism factor.